derekhoang23/Bright/README.md

-. currently selectively injecting css files to any React component, this speeds development . action types could be move onto one file to make it cleaner . action creators can be filed better according to their functionality and which state they update
+. currently selectively injecting css files to any React component, this speeds development . action types could be move onto one file to make it cleaner . action creators can be filed better according to their functionality and which state they update . css needs to be updated to be responsive to devices and width